 The proposed actions would directly affect the existing public open space on the project site, the Marx Brothers Playground (JOP).
-The proposed project will require approval of a home rule request by the New York City Council and legislation by the New York State Legislature to authorize the alienation and disposition to ECF of the existing JOP, and its replacement with an equivalent size and proportion of JOP on the project site.
-The project also involves a transfer of the City-owned property (the site) to ECF, which would lease a portion of the property to the designated developer, AvalonBay.
-ECF would convey the schools to the City (acting through DOE) and re-convey control of the jointly-operated playground to DOE and DPR.
+The proposed project will require approval of a home rule request by the New York City Council and legislation by the New York State Legislature to authorize the alienation and disposition to the New York City Department of Education (DOE) Construction Fund (ECF) of the existing JOP, and its replacement with an equivalent size and proportion of JOP on the project site.
+The project also involves a transfer of the City-owned property (the site) to ECF, which would lease a portion of the property to the designated developer, AvalonBay Communities, Inc. (AvalonBay).
+ECF would convey the schools to the City (acting through DOE) and re-convey control of the jointly operated playground to DOE and the New York City Department of Parks and Recreation (NYC Parks)DPR.
 In addition, the proposed actions could have direct effects on open space related to air quality, noise, and shadows that may affect the use of those spaces.